Tosch110/scrt-swap/README.md

 This set of tools provides a reasonably secure mechanism for burning ENG on Ethereum, and minting SCRT 1-to-1 on the Enigma chain.

-This repo contains the implementation for the [Multisig Setup Proposal](https://hackmd.io/AY1XxpRsQey1E-qB3iSyVg)
+This repo contains an implementation for the [Multisig Setup Proposal](https://hackmd.io/AY1XxpRsQey1E-qB3iSyVg) and is forked from https://github.com/levackt/scrt-swap which is a fork from https://github.com/scotchfinance/scrt-swap.

 ## Installation